Search

 Website & Newsletter

-With general information on the project and its progress, and links to related areas.
+Providing general information on the project and its progress, and links to related areas.

 Registered members of www.enpra.eu can access further information, with private areas for Project Team information and collaboration, eg project plans, progress reports, protocols, discussion forums, project Wiki etc.

-The site will continue to develop as a resource for project team members and other interested parties.
-Please submit any items, such as events and links or other items for inclusion via the feedback form.
+The site provides a resource for ENPRA project team members and other interested parties.
+We welcome any useful content - please submit any items such as events and links, or other ENPRA related items of interest via our feedback form.

 Non project team members can still register for future updates and occasional ENPRA newsletters.